 Where once the question: "is this gluten-free?" would have had waiters rushing back to the kitchen with quizzical looks, London's restaurants are becoming increasingly sympathetic to coeliacs' needs.
-Whether you're looking for a relaxed meal in a gastro pub or a flavour-filled Indian feast, these London restaurants have dedicated menus or a range of gluten-free options.
+Whether you're looking for a relaxed family meal or a flavour-filled Indian feast, these London restaurants have dedicated menus or a range of gluten-free options.

 Best for Burgers